WHY INDIVIDUAL TRAINING?

 THE CHOICE OF TRAINING TYPE DEPENDS ON SEVERAL FACTORS:

-– training time – if you come for 1-2 days, it is better to choose individual training in order to make the most of this time.
-If you stay with us all week, your child will definitely have a great time with a group of children!
+- training time – if you come for 1-2 days, it is better to choose individual training in order to take the advantage of most of this time.
+If you stay with us all week, your child is certainly going to have a great time with a group of other children!

-– individual predisposition – each, has a different character and possibilities of focus.
-If the child is an individual, he has a problem with focusing, acclimatizing in a new environment or just afraid… it's a waste of time for the group – let's start with an hour individually.
+- individual predisposition – everyone has a different character and ability to focus.
+If your child is an individualist, has trouble focusing, acclimatising to a new environment or is simply scared… it’s a waste of time in a group training – let’s start with an hour individually.
 We can always change to group classes!

-We approach each individually, so we can always try and choose after the first classes what will be better!
+We take an individual approach to everyone, so we can always try and choose after the first class what works better!

 The beginnings of skiing are relatively difficult for young children, especially under 4 years old.

-Let's look at the child's eye: Firstly, the equipment is not among the most comfortable, secondly, the chaos on the slopes and the new face – the instructor complicates the first contact with skis.
-Of course, every child is different and there is no rule, but our long-term experience often confirms our assumptions.
+Let’s look at the child’s eye: Firstly, the equipment is not the most comfortable, secondly, the chaos on the slopes and a new face – the instructor – make the first contact with skis more complicated.
+Of course, every child is different and there is no rule, but our long experience often confirms our assumptions.

-Tiny children under 4 years of age and sometimes also a little older need the care of a 1:1 instructor due to the fact that it is needed quite often 100% attention of the instructor and his helping hand to make the child feel as comfortable as possible.
-Then the classes will be successful!
+Small children under the age of 4, and sometimes a little older, need the care of a 1:1 instructor due to the fact that quite often 100% of the instructor’s attention and a helping hand are needed to make the child feel as comfortable as possible.
+Then the class will be a success!

-Of course, I agree with the opinion that the group motivates but sometimes, for the youngest children with so much effort, unfortunately, on the contrary.
+Of course, it is true that a group motivates, but sometimes, for the youngest children, with so much effort, unfortunately the opposite is true.

-Every parent knows their child best and knows what to expect, so it's up to you to decide on individual or group activities!?
+Every parent knows their child best and knows what to expect, so it is up to you to decide whether to have individual or group classes!